sachin-acharya-projects/WebServer.py/README.md

 ## Installation

-You can install `WebServer.py` using pip:
+You can install `NetJin` using pip:

 ```bash
 pip install WebServer
 ```

-Alternatively, you can clone or download the repository and include the `WebServer.py` file in your project directory.
+Alternatively, you can clone or download the repository and include the `NetJin` file in your project directory.

 ## Usage